Skip to Content

 • Review role assignments periodically to ensure users have appropriate access levels

-• Revoke sessions after changing a user's role to ensure the new permissions take effect immediately
+• Revoke sessions after changing a user's roles so the new permissions take effect immediately

 Don't